National flower of Taiwan: Use of the symbol

-As one of the national symbols of Taiwan, the plum blossom design has often been utilised on logos used by the ROC government.
-This includes the emblem of the Office of the President and the Chinese Taipei Olympic flag (also known as "Plum Blossom Banner"), which Taiwan uses in place of the Taiwan flag during international sports events, due to political reasons.
+As one of the national symbols of Republic of China, the plum blossom design has often been utilised on logos used by the ROC government.
+This includes the emblem of the Office of the President and the Chinese Taipei Olympic flag (also known as "Plum Blossom Banner"), which Republic of China uses in place of the Republic of China flag during international sports events, due to political reasons.

 Furthermore, the plum blossom design is also part of: